Asymptotic analysis for the generalized Langevin equation with singular potentials: Introduction

 See \cite[Proposition 8.1]{pavliotis2014stochastic} for a detailed discussion of this formulation.

 Denoting $\zb_i=(z_{i,1},\dots,z_{i,k_i})\in (\mathbb{R}^d)^{k_i}, i=1,\ldots, N $, we introduce the Hamiltonian function $H_N$ defined as

 The corresponding Gibbs measure is given by

-where $Z_N$ is the normalized constant.
+where $Z_N$ is the normalization constant.
 Under suitable assumptions on the potentials, cf. Assumption \ref{cond:U} and Assumption \ref{cond:G} below, one can rely on the Hamiltonian structure to show that \eqref{eqn:GLE:N-particle} is always well-posed.
 That is a strong solution of \eqref{eqn:GLE:N-particle} exists and is unique for all finite time.
-Furthermore, by a routine computation \cite[Proposition 8.2]{pavliotis2014stochastic}, it is not difficult to see that the Gibbs measure $\pi_N$ as in \eqref{form:pi_N} is an invariant probability measure of \eqref{eqn:GLE:N-particle}.
-On the other hand, as observed elsewhere in \cite{conrad2010construction, cooke2017geometric, grothaus2015hypocoercivity, herzog2017ergodicity, lu2019geometric}, in the presence of singularities, the Hamiltonian \eqref{form:H_N} does not produce a dissipative estimate needed to obtain geometric ergodicity.
+Furthermore, by a routine computation \cite[Proposition 8.2]{pavliotis2014stochastic}, it is not difficult to see that the Gibbs measure $\pi_N$ as in \eqref{form:pi_N} is an invariant probability measure of \eqref{eqn:GLE:N-particle} and that there is dissipation towards such a measure.
+On the other hand, as observed elsewhere in \cite{conrad2010construction, cooke2017geometric, grothaus2015hypocoercivity, herzog2017ergodicity, lu2019geometric}, in the presence of the nonlinearities, the Hamiltonian \eqref{form:H_N} does not produce an energy estimate of the form

+which is needed to obtain geometric ergodicity.
 In this paper, we tackle the problem by exploiting the technique of Lyapunov function, cf. Definition \ref{def:Lyapunov}, and successfully establish the uniqueness of $\pi_N$ as well as an exponential convergent rate toward $\pi_N$.
 We note that our result covers important examples of singular potentials such as Lennard-Jones functions and Coulomb functions.
 We refer the reader to Theorem \ref{thm:ergodicity:N-particle} for a precise statement of this result and to Section \ref{sec:ergodicity} for its proof.

 Historically, in the absence of repulsive forces, \eqref{eqn:GLE:N-particle} is reduced to the following single-particle GLE

 whose large-time asymptotic has been studied extensively \cite{glatt2020generalized,herzog2023gibbsian, ottobre2011asymptotic,pavliotis2014stochastic}.
 Particularly, mixing rates for the kernel instances of finite sum of exponentials were established in \cite{ottobre2011asymptotic,pavliotis2014stochastic} via the weak Harris Theorem \cite{hairer2011yet,meyn2012markov}.
 Analogously, kernel instances as an infinite sum of exponentials were explored in \cite{glatt2020generalized}.
 In this work, the uniqueness of invariant probability measures was obtained by employing the so-called asymptotic coupling argument.
 Recently in \cite{herzog2023gibbsian}, a Gibbsian approach was adopted from \cite{ weinan2002gibbsian,weinan2001gibbsian,mattingly2002exponential} to study more general kernels that need not be a sum of exponentials.